 A rootkit is a software program designed to provide a user with administrator access to a computer without being detected.
-Rootkits are are considered one of the most serious types of malware since they may be used to gain unauthorized access to remote systems and perform malicious operations.
+Rootkits are considered one of the most serious types of malware since they may be used to gain unauthorized access to remote systems and perform malicious operations.

 The name "rootkit" includes the word "root," because the goal of a rootkit is to gain root access to a computer.
 By logging in as the root user of a system, a hacker can perform nearly any operation he or she wishes.
 This includes installing software and deleting files.
 The word "kit" refers to the software files that make up the rootkit.
 These may include utilities, scripts, libraries, and other files.